 It is considered appropriate to grant a further extension of time to the permit.

-The proposal on balance meets the majority of tests established in the Supreme Court decision Kantor v Murrindindi Shire Council (1997), including consistency with current planning policy objectives.
+The proposal on balance meets the majority of tests established in the Supreme Court decision Kantor v Murrindindi Shire Council (1997), including and most importantly consistency with current planning policy objectives.